Hi, I’m Janine

 - ICF-aligned coaching training

-Over the past decade, I’ve supported neurodivergent people in a wide range of contexts — as a coach, mentor, consultant, manager, marketer and communicator, and lived experience practitioner.
-My career path hasn’t been linear (very on brand), and that breadth informs how I think about work, identity, and sustainability.
+Background: Over the past decade, I’ve worked with neurodivergent people in many contexts — as a coach, mentor, consultant, manager, and communicator.
+My career path hasn’t been linear (very on brand), and that breadth shapes how I think about work, identity, and sustainability.

 Ready to Connect?

-If this resonates, you’re welcome to book a free 30-minute discovery call — when it feels right.
+If this resonates, you’re welcome to book a free 30-minute discovery call whenever you’re ready.